Togarmah & the Koreas

 ‘Koreans were found to have the least amount of Austronesian DNA compared to other East Asian peoples, even a little less than the Japanese.’

-This is a significant point, as this lends weight to the proposal that the Koreans – with the and Japanese – have been separated from the main body of their respective family enclaves.
-The Austronesian or Polynesian peoples and the related archipelago southeast Asian nations of the Philippines, Indonesia and Malaysia, migrated southwards from Taiwan after crossing from mainland China thousands of years ago [refer Chapter VII Javan: Archipelago South east Asia & Polynesia].
-The Japanese as remaining major Island people, were not included in this migratory path.
+This is a significant point, as this lends weight to the proposal that the Koreans with the Japanese, have been separated from the main body of their respective family enclaves.
+The Austronesian peoples, including the related archipelago southeast Asian nations of the Philippines, Indonesia, Malaysia and Polynesia, migrated southwards from Taiwan after crossing from mainland China thousands of years ago – refer Chapter VII Javan: Archipelago South East Asia & Polynesia.
+The Japanese as the remaining major Island people, were not included in this migratory path.
 Similarly, for the majority of the Korean people.
-Thus the Koreans and Japanese having the lowest amount of Austronesian DNA is not a surprise and supports their unorthodox movement and mutational evolution in relation to their respective brothers and cousins.
+Thus the Koreans and Japanese having the lowest amount of Austronesian DNA is not a surprise and supports their unorthodox movement and mutual mutational evolution in relation to their respective brothers and cousins.

 Dual origins of the Japanese: common ground for hunter-gatherer and farmer Y chromosomes, multiple authors, 2005:

-“All southeastern Asian populations cluster together on the left side of the plot; withonly northern Han Chinese, Korean, and Manchu populations showing closer affinities with southeastern groups than with their geographic neighbors.
+“All southeastern Asian populations cluster together on the left side of the plot [not shown]; with only northern Han Chinese, Korean, and Manchu populations showing closer affinities with southeastern groups than with their geographic neighbors.
 All other northeast Asians, as well as central Asians, south Asians, and Oceanic populations, are on the right side of the plot…

-The South Korean Y-DNA Haplogroups in descending percentage order:
+The male South Korean Y-DNA Haplogroups in descending percentage order:

 D1 [ 2.5%] – Q [1.8%] – K [0.5%]

-It is interesting to now compare Vietnam and South Korea.
+It is now interesting to compare South Korea and Vietnam.

 D1 [2.9%] – N [2.9%] – J2 [2.9%]

-If we disregard Vietnam’s south Asia influenced J2 and also the rarer Q for East Asian populations, then aside from C, it is remarkable how aligned Korea and Vietnam are in their paternal and prime marker Haplogroups of O2a1, O1b and O1a.
-One could believe they had the same father [refer Chapter V Gomer: Continental South East Asia].
+If we disregard Vietnam’s West Asia influenced J2; the rarer Q for East Asian populations; the northern Eurasian N; the maverick Haplogroup D; and the ancient Haplogroup C indicative of Central Asians; it is remarkable how aligned Korea and Vietnam are not only in their prime paternal marker Haplogroup of O2a1 – followed by O1b and O1a – but also in line with their autosomal DNA, as shown on the PCA graph below.
+One can with little difficulty, readily accept they had the same ancestral father – refer Chapter V Gomer: Continental South East Asia.

-The Vietnamese and Koreans share near identical percentages for their first two major clades.
-Substantiating the familial link and the geographic estrangement as revealed in the scriptures regarding Togarmah and his brothers Ashkenaz and Riphath.
+Therefore substantiating the palpable familial link with the paradoxical geographic estrangement – as revealed in the scriptures – regarding Togarmah and his brothers Ashkenaz and Riphath.

-What would be the odds, that these two peoples – two brothers – of Vietnam and Korea would both be cut in half so-to-speak, during the twentieth century.
-The two peoples are also located on the eastern extremity or coastlines, of their respective regions.
+What would be the odds that these two peoples – two brothers – consisting of Vietnam and Korea would both be cut in half so-to-speak, during the twentieth century.
+The two peoples are also located on the eastern extremity or coastline, of their respective regions.

-Now adding the prime Korean Haplogroups to the table we began in chapter III and also delineating between the three main strains of Haplogroup O.
+Now adding the prime Korean Haplogroups to the table we began in chapter III – with the addition of Haplogroup N – while also delineating between the three main strains of the O Haplogroup.

 NA Amerindian 6 77

 The House of Togarmah is a very specific title and an uncommon usage in the Bible.
-It may allude to one Korea in the predicted East Asian Army of the future; or it might be specifying North Korea’s involvement in Magog’s military machine.
-Once we have concluded Japheth’s sons identities, it will be apparent why both options have to be weighed.
+It distinctly alludes to one Korea in the predicted East Asian Army of the future; specifying a united Korea’s involvement in Magog’s military machine – Chapter X China: Magog, Tubal & Meshech.

 A comparison of North and South Korea: